 When you get to your car or home, remove your work shoes or boots before you enter.
-Pesticides can be carried on your work shoes and boots, especially if you handle pesticides.
+Pesticides can be carried on your work shoes and boots.
 Leave your work shoes or boots outside your home.

 When you get home, change out of your work clothes.
 Keep your work clothes (including undergarments) separate from other laundry.
 You can do this by putting the clothes into a closed plastic bag outside your home to prevent family and pets from touching them.